ThePeasant2706/crypto-infrastructure/protocols/espresso_systems/README.md

 	•	Sequencer MEV capture and ordering bias
 	•	Coordination complexity between independent rollups

-The result is fairer transaction ordering, improved decentralization, and a shared coordination layer that rollups can opt into without sacrificing sovereignty.
+The result is fairer transaction ordering, stronger decentralization guarantees, and a shared coordination layer rollups can opt into without sacrificing sovereignty.